Rama189/zoomcamp/notes/2_data_ingestion.md

 ![airflow architecture](https://airflow.apache.org/docs/apache-airflow/stable/_images/arch-diag-basic.png)

 * The **scheduler** handles both triggering scheduled workflows as well as submitting _tasks_ to the executor to run.
 The scheduler is the main "core" of Airflow.
 * The **executor** handles running tasks.
 In a default installation, the executor runs everything inside the scheduler but most production-suitable executors push task execution out to _workers_.
+(Also check types of executer below)
 * A **worker** simply executes tasks given by the scheduler.
 * A **webserver** which seves as the GUI.
 * A **DAG directory**; a folder with _DAG files_ which is read by the scheduler and the executor (an by extension by any worker the executor might have)